BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 A prediction market does not merely observe the probability of an event but it also publishes that observation, and in doing so becomes a participant in the very system it was meant to describe from the outside.
 This makes *second-order observation* possible, meaning people can observe how others observe.

-In many cases second-order observation is effectively reduces complexity, for example, when you want to buy a house it is not necessary to go to the house and calculate by hand how much it should cost.
+In many cases second-order observation effectively reduces complexity, for example, when you want to buy a house it is not necessary to go to the house and calculate by hand how much it should cost.
 You observe how others observe the house via the housing market.

 In the case of prediction markets, second-order observation is part of the signal an individual brings into the prediction and thereby undermines the whole concept of "drawing in individuals with superior knowledge".
 And worse: a market price of 85% in favor of a particular election outcome influences how voters, campaigns, donors, and media organizations behave, which in turn influences the outcome.
 The observer has entered the system.
 The model is no longer a neutral representation; it is an **actor**.
-That media organizations seem highly interested in coupling their operation with these markets could likely amplify these effects.
+That media organizations seem highly interested in coupling their operations with these markets could likely amplify these effects.

 The possible consequence is that prediction markets are not simply truth-discovery mechanisms that occasionally malfunction.
 They are an interesting case for systems theorists because, as I hinted at, they make *observations* of the models of psychic systems, i.e. our beliefs, *observable*.